sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

   1. Introduce a **new state** for pull-to-refresh (displaying ListView and ProgressBar at the same time).
   2. Extending "show loading view state": Additionally we store the information that a pull-to-refresh was triggered (i.e. a boolean flag) and that the ListView should be displayed as well.
 Using an existing ViewState and extending that one with additional info (i.e. a boolean flag for pull-to-refresh) is called a **Variant of ViewState**.
 We extend the "show loading view state" by adding the boolean pull-to-refresh flag which results in having two variants of the "show loading view state".
 The first variant is where pull-to-refresh flag is true (view should display ListView and pull-to-refresh indicator) and the second variant is where pull-to-refresh flag is false (view should display a ProgressBar only).

  It doesn't make any difference which one of this two options you use, it's just an internal implementation detail.
 The point with ViewState is that there is exactly one view state the view is in.
 However, one view state can have few variants.
 Having variants may require multiple information to be stored and multiple view methods to be invoked to restore this view state variant.
-Mosby's default `MvpLceViewState` implementation uses apraoch number 2 which looks like this:
+Mosby's default `MvpLceViewState` implementation uses approach number 2 which looks like this:
  {% highlight java %}

  private boolean pullToRefresh;